mjordan/islandora_workbench/README.md

 delimiter: ','
 ```

-Running this command will update your nodes:

-`./workbench --config config.yml`

 ## Deleting nodes

 You can delete nodes by providing a CSV file that contains a single column, `node_id`, like this: